kwerui/AI-Recipe-Generator/README.md

 ## About the Project

-Chef Claude is an interactive recipe assistant that helps users decide what to cook by generating recipes from a list of available ingredients.
+Chef is an interactive recipe assistant that helps users decide what to cook by generating recipes from a list of available ingredients.

 Users can add ingredients they have on hand and receive an AI-generated recipe formatted in Markdown, including suggested ingredients and cooking instructions.